opencog/sensory/DesignLearn-A.md

 another".
 It would need to remember things that it tried.
 How do I, as a programmer, encode positions?
 How do I give it efficient high-speed search of memory of prior configurations and moves to get there?
-This trns into an engineering task, where I do the difficult engineering, so that a small and stupid agent can rapidly solve a Rubiks cube?
+This turns into an engineering task, where I do the difficult engineering, so that a small and stupid agent can rapidly solve a Rubiks cube?
 I don't think so.